by Jeff Meyer

-I had used SPSS at graduate school and had the student version on my desk top at home.
-I had read that SPSS was the choice of most social scientist.
+I had used SPSS at graduate school and had the student version on my desktop at home.
+I had read that SPSS was the choice of most social scientists.

-Graphs (clients love graphs) were easy to create, copy and paste into a Word document.
-If I forgot the codes I could always revert to the menus.
+Graphs (clients love graphs) were easy to create, copy, and paste into a Word document.
+If I forgot the code I could always revert to the menus.
 So I decided to use SPSS.

 To begin learning the things they don’t teach you in graduate school but you had better know if you don’t want to make a fool of yourself, I started taking Karen’s workshops.

 The important topic of “bootstrapping” came up and I opened up SPSS to begin practicing.